-What says the holidays better than freshly baked cinnamon rolls, mornings in pajamas, cookies for breakfast, and Mariah Carey blasting through the speakers at all hours?
+What says it’s holiday time better than a Prosecco cocktail infused with vibrant cranberries and wintery rosemary sprigs and Mariah Carey blasting through the speakers at all hours?

 three glasses of cranberry rosemary prosecco on marble tray with sugar coated cranberries around